Abacus to present new assisted bathing CPD seminars at OT Show 2024

 • Discuss the evidence of ROI and how to apply it

-• Challenge consistentcy of ‘occupation centred’ assessment
+• Challenge consistency of ‘occupation centred’ assessment

 2. The importance of comfort and multi-user bathing